-- Staff are required to turn on power saving mode for computers, printers and monitors when idle; - Switch off air conditioners and power of computers by the end of the working day; and - Encourage employees to host telephone conferences or video conferences where possible to reduce the use of vehicles.
+- Staff are required to turn on power saving mode for computers, printers and monitors when idle; - Switch off air conditioners and power of computers by the end of the working day; and - Encourage employees to host telephone conferences or video conferences where possible to reduce the use of vehicles or air travel.

 Through the implementation of such measures, employees' awareness of reducing energy consumption has been continued to improve.
-The total energy consumption in 2022 has decreased by approximately 16.6% from 2021 mainly due to implementation of work from home policy under the continue spread of COVID-19 in 2022.
+The total energy consumption in 2023 has decreased by approximately 17.1% from 2022 mainly due to the Group purchased an electric vehicle to replace the petrol consumption vehicle in 2023.